TrailGenic System Integration

 When Sleep Stops Working

-For some individuals, optimizing sleep through behavioral adjustments is not enough.
+For some individuals, sleep does not normalize through simple behavioral changes.

-In these cases, structured clinical intervention may be required.
+In those cases, structured clinical evaluation may be appropriate.

 👉 Explore Sleepgenic →